xu-chris/phoenix_basecoat/README.md

 If you've learned something you want to share or have found some lacking functionality, please add a PR so you and others have the best possible components to start with.

+## Requirements
+The source code uses certain syntax that is not supported in older versions.
+The versions of specific packages are:

+- Tailwind >= 4.0 (syntax of css classes)
+- Phoenix LiveView >= 1.1 (because of colocated hooks and JS)

+Make sure your project uses these versions before adopting the provided components.

 ## Getting started

 ### 1. Copy everything into your project